The Future Of Medicaid May Be Found In Indiana, Where The Poor Pay

 Verma has advised several states, including Iowa, Kentucky and Ohio, that are looking for Medicaid waivers from the federal government.
 Many of those waiver applications include cost features such as premiums or health savings accounts or incentives for healthy behavior.

-"The cost sharing policy is not to burden the individual," she told lawmakers at the 2013 hearing.
+"The cost-sharing policy is not to burden the individual," she told lawmakers at the 2013 hearing.
 "I think it's to incentivize them and empower them to be part of the equation."

 When Verma testified in 2013, she urged lawmakers to make the process of getting Medicaid waivers easier.

-If she's confirmed as administrator of the Center for Medicare and Medicaid Services, it will be her and her staff who review waiver applications and determine if they should go forward.
+If she's confirmed as administrator of the Center for Medicare and Medicaid Services, it will be her and her staff who review waiver applications and determine whether they should go forward.